 The Office of Global Education implements the following protocols to maintain the health and safety of all Georgetown students studying abroad:

-- Every Georgetown student who is a U.S. citizen and traveling internationally to study is required to register with the nearest U.S. embassy or consulate through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP).
+- Directs all students to register with the nearest U.S. embassy or consulate through the U.S. Department of State’s Smart Traveler Enrollment Program (STEP) (new window).
 Registration will make a student’s presence and whereabouts known should it be necessary to contact them in an emergency.

-- All Georgetown students traveling abroad for academic purposes must be enrolled in education abroad insurance, providing not only health insurance, but coverage for emergency assistance, evacuation, and repatriation.
+- Enrolls all participants traveling abroad for academic purposes in Georgetown’s comprehensive supplemental education abroad insurance, providing not only health insurance, but coverage for emergency assistance, evacuation, and repatriation.

-- All Georgetown students traveling abroad for academic purposes are required to register their program-related and independent travel with the International SOS MyTrips system.
+- Requires participants to register their program-related and independent travel with the International SOS MyTrips (new window) system.
 MyTrips is a secure online travel registration system that enables Georgetown administrators to proactively contact travelers and provide support in the event of an emergency.

-- Georgetown University partners with International SOS to provide guidance and advice on worldwide travel, security, and medical issues.
+- Partners with International SOS (new window) to provide guidance and advice on worldwide travel, security, and medical issues.

-- The Office of Global Education works with the Academic Resource Center to meet the needs of students with disabilities, accommodating them as fully as possible as they prepare to study abroad.
+- Works with the Academic Resource Center (new window) to meet the needs of students with disabilities, accommodating them as fully as possible as they prepare to study abroad.

-- The Office of Global Education prepares students for both medical and non-medical emergencies.
-In addition to providing students with a full array of emergency contacts before their departure, OGE also provides all students studying abroad with Georgetown University Police Department’s 24-hour emergency phone number - +1-202-687-4343 – and OGE staff members are available to address student concerns while abroad.
+- Prepares students for both medical and non-medical emergencies (new window).
+OGE provides all students studying abroad with Georgetown University Police Department’s 24-hour emergency phone number – +1-202-687-4343 – and OGE staff members are available to address student concerns while abroad.

-- All students studying abroad are provided with a thorough set of safety guidelines, covering topics including, but not limited to, volatile political situations, sexual harassment, protection of possessions and safe travel abroad.
+- Provides participants with a thorough set of safety guidelines, covering topics including, but not limited to, volatile political situations, sexual harassment (new window), protection of possessions and safe travel abroad.
 Students are also reminded that, while abroad, they remain held to the Georgetown University Code of Student Contact, further encouraging safe and responsible actions while overseas.